GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Variant Weapons/Melee Variants.md

 An extremely long reaching pike which was used to cause as much damage as possible before the formation would come in contact with each other.
 Range increased to 8 yards (which means the penalty extends to attacks within 6 yards).
 Because this is a pike with such great range, you suffer a -1 to all attacks made by the weapon and an additional -1 to attacks made within half range unless you have 13 or greater [Rflx].

+**Sasumata**, $180, 5.5 lbs.
+Spear
+Range is only 2 yards.
+Suffers a -1 to attacks and an additional -2 for the purpose of a critical hit.
+A successful attack against a foe instead leaves them grappled.
+If the weapon would qualify to damage armor, it instead leaves them prone.
+A critical hit instead reduces the foe's hitoints by 1.
+Because of the spikes on the weapon, an attempt to break free from the grapple has disadvantage unless the afflicted creature has a reasonable means of protection.

 **Shortsword**, $120, 2.5 lb.
 Longsword
 A shorter sword used for tight quarters fighting.
 Reach is 2 feet.